Laying hen and pullet standards consultation

-We are proposing changes to our laying hen standards based on an independent review of the latest academic reports and on-farm trials.
+We proposed changes to our poultry standards based on an independent review of the latest academic reports and on-farm trials.

-The Soil Association’s laying hen standards are higher than the EU and UK Organic Regulation in a number of areas.
+The Soil Association’s poultry standards are higher than the EU and UK Organic Regulation in a number of areas.
 The aim is to achieve:

 - A small environmental footprint

-The points of difference between Soil Association and other organic standards currently include:
+The points of difference between Soil Association and other organic standards include: